Maryland Public Service Commission Announces $83M In State Funding To Assist With Past Due Utility Bills

 Maryland utilities reported thousands of customers have fallen behind on their gas and electric bills since Governor Hogan declared the State of Emergency in March of 2020.
 The additional funding will help relieve a portion of the $276 million owed by customers.

-The funding will only be available for customer accounts that have accumulated a balance before June 30.READ MORE: National Lobster Day: A Look At The Lobster Roll From The Walrus Oyster & Ale House
+The funding will only be available for customer accounts that have accumulated a balance before June 30.READ MORE: 2 For 2: Ledecky Wins Her Shortest, Longest Races At Olympic Trials

 The RELIEF Act directed that the grants be applied in the following order: